BainbridgeArtisanResourceNetwork/Barney/INSTALL_Ubuntu.md

 docker exec -it pyrobosim bash
 ```

+The last two commands are what you will need to run on Ubuntu in the future.
+You start the Docker container in the first terminal (leave it running) and then start a shell for this container in a second terminal.
+By doing this, you keep the host Ubuntu image clean, allowing you to run different versions of Python, ROS2, or any other software.

-Go back to the Usage section of [README](./README.md) file for instructions on how to start PyRoboSim.
+Go back to the Usage section of [README](./README.md) file for instructions on how to start the PyRoboSim simulator.